... ...

 Save it to a folder on your device or filing system somewhere you know you can find it again.

-When you open it you will see three sheets:
+When you open it you will see four main sheets:

-On October 15, Wow Plumbers installed a new bath and sink in Mr and Mrs Jackson's house.
-The Jacksons paid $1,500.
+On September 1, Wow Plumbers installed a new bath and sink in Mr and Mrs. Jackson's house.
+The Jacksons paid $1,000.

-Below is what the journal result looks like after entering the details of the above transaction.
+Below is what the journal looks like after entering the details of the above transaction.

 There are several items of information that change with each and every journal: